Zero-drezna/MyRepository/README.md

 How to cook:

   get Coverator(link?)
-  Create txt file with Name "Class" near Coverator surce code files Put your Apex Class in this file open cmd -> run one.py -> get your "test" from cmd
+  Put your Apex Class in file "Class.txt" open cmd -> run one.py -> get your "test" from cmd